Kamlesh-Chamoli/Test1/README.md

 ```
 Line graph is used to show "Default Rate(%) Per Year"

+- Step 11 : A Rounded rectangle is added at top of page using Inset>Shape>Rounded rectangle.Text written inside it is "Applicant Demographic & Financial Profile"
-- Step 13 : DAX is used to find "Credit Score bins"
+- Step 12 : DAX is used to find "Credit Score bins"
 ```bash

                 Credit Score bins = IF('Loan_default part 412'[CreditScore]<=400,"Very Low",